DickHan/Resume/Engilish.md

 1. Data import and export.
 2. Oracle database operation and maintenance.

-## Other
+## Personal

-1. Easy-going, rich in hobbies, good at adjusting their state to better adapt to work.
+1. Easy-going, rich in hobbies, good at adjusting myself to better adapt to work.
 1. Like to be friends with people who have goals and abilities, and hope to work in a team with clear goals and positive progress.
-1. Love the IT industry, curious about emerging things, humble and studious.
+1. Have passion in the IT industry, curious about emerging things, humble and studious.
-1. Can communicate effectively in work to achieve the purpose of communication as soon as possible.
+1. Capable of communicating effectively in work to achieve the purpose of communication as soon as possible.
 1. Hobbies: Sports, music, painting, photography.
-Specialties: Swimming, basketball, football.
+Good at: Swimming, basketball, football.
 1. Participated in the IELTS test twice from May 2017 to December 2017, and the average scores of the two times were 6 and 7, respectively, and can proficiently read English documents.
 During the same period, I applied for and received pre-admission notices for master's courses from the University of Adelaide, the University of Sydney, and the University of Technology Sydney in Australia.
 Due to personal reasons, I did not continue the plan to study abroad.